 One of the most important things you can do for your family on vacation is to make sure you stay present and make smart decisions.
-Unfortunately, it’s all too easy to get caught up in the fun and excitement of the trip and when this happens, chances are your guard will go down.
+Unfortunately, it’s all too easy to get caught up in the trip’s fun and excitement, and when this happens, chances are your guard will go down.

 This doesn’t mean you need to spend your entire vacation looking over your shoulder and expecting the worst at every turn.
 But what does it mean?
-Be smart about where you store your money, devices, and/or other valuables.
-Leave expensive jewelry at home.
-Tone down the touristy look, which can make you an easy target.
+Be smart about where you store your money, devices, and other valuables.
+Leave expensive jewelry at home—tone down the touristy look, which can make you an easy target.